-While the level of participants' experience in healthcare interpreting seems to correlate with their performance on the EtoE and CHI[TM] exams, the data demonstrates that both exams are appropriately designed for the entrylevel interpreter.
-The results also confirm that, in the context of the U.S. healthcare interpreting industry, experience alone cannot be a measure of the interpreter's qualifications: over one forth (26%) of participants who perceive themselves as "experienced" or "very experienced" failed the CHI[TM] certification examination and one-fifth (22%) of them performed below the EtoE exam score of 60.
+While the level of participants' experience in healthcare interpreting seems to correlate with their performance on the EtoE and CHITM exams, the data demonstrates that both exams are appropriately designed for the entrylevel interpreter (Tables 3 and 4).
+The results also confirm that, in the context of the U.S. healthcare interpreting industry, experience alone cannot be a measure of the interpreter's qualifications: 35% of participants who perceive themselves as "experienced" or "very experienced" failed the CHITM certification examination and onefifth of them (19%) performed below the EtoE exam score of 60 (Table 3).
+The objectively reported years of experience (Table 4) demonstrate the same: of 59 participants whose experience is reported as 6 years and more, 39% failed the CHITM certification examination and one-fifth of them (20%) performed below the EtoE exam score of 60.